 A while back, I wrote a post about how to prevent a heart attack.
-It was based on the recommendations of Dr. Cathie Lippman, a holistic doctor in Beverly Hills, who spoke at a networking event I attended.
-Since then, it’s become one of my most popular posts.
-Dr. Lippman invited me to come to her office to chat and offered to do an electrodermal screening to show me how it works.
+It was based on the recommendations of Dr. Cathie Lippman, a retired (?) alternative and preventative medicine doctor in Beverly Hills.
+She invited me to come to her office to chat and offered to do an electrodermal screening to show me how it works.
 It’s a galvanic skin response device (think EEG or EKG) that gives clues to what may be happening in your body.

 Dr. Voll was diagnosed with bladder cancer as a young man and was given six months to live.
 Dr. Lippman said she heard him tell the story sixty years later.
 The work that he did has been computerized and incorporated into the BioScan electrodermal screening scanner.
 Dr. Lippman first started working with it in the late 80s and now uses its fourth iteration.

 My electrodermal screening

 The first thing Dr. Lippman did was to make sure that I was able to be tested.
 She had me make an “O” with my fingers and tested various areas of my body using a muscle testing technique.
 She could tell that I was adequately hydrated and had the ability to respond to change.
 My liver, gallbladder, skin, and nervous system also appeared to be in balance.

 There appeared to be an issue with my Matrix, which is part of the body’s connective tissue and where major communication occurs.
 It’s a gelatinous substance that allows mineral salts like calcium to be stored and transported.
 Apparently, it needs attention and could be a contributing factor to my having difficulty losing weight.

 I told her before we started the electrodermal screening that I was on day four of a nine-day detox program.
 She’s a fan of detoxes and said she would take that into account.